Meet The Team

 MGM Holdings is an entertainment company based in Beverly Hills, California.
 As the parent company of Metro-Goldwyn-Mayer Studios (MGM), MGM Holdings owns the rights to some of the most successful films in cinematic history, including the James Bond and Rocky franchises.

 While MGM Studios goes back to 1924, MGM Holdings was founded in 2005.
 In May of 2021, Amazon announced that it had purchased MGM Holdings for $8.5 billion.
-However, the deal is still pending regulatory approval.
+The deal was completed in March of 2022.

-If the deal is completed as planned, MGM Holdings will be Amazon’s second-largest acquisition, topped only by Whole Foods.
-Securing MGM Holdings would enhance Amazon’s catalog of intellectual property, providing a great deal of added value for the Amazon Prime streaming service.
-This will in turn give Amazon a better chance of competing with other streaming services such as Netflix and Disney+.
+MGM Holdings is Amazon’s second-largest acquisition, topped only by Whole Foods.
+MGM Holdings enhances Amazon’s catalog of intellectual property, providing a great deal of added value for the Amazon Prime streaming service.
+This in turn has given Amazon a better chance of competing with other streaming services such as Netflix and Disney+.

 7. Audible